Sumerian·Book

 The experimental lab

-The pipeline above starts from a transliteration that already exists.
+The pipeline above starts from a transliteration that already exists, with the photograph as its witness.
 Most catalogued tablets have one.
-But the deeper ambition is to handle tablets that have never been transliterated — to take a photograph of a tablet and return, eventually, a translation.
+But the deeper ambition is to handle tablets that have never been transliterated — to take only a photograph of a tablet and return, eventually, a translation.

 That requires three layers, each at a different level of scientific maturity: